aishaeldeeb/I3D_Feature_Extraction/README.md

 # Customized I3D Feature Extraction with ResNet

 ## Overview
 This repository is a customized version of [I3D Feature Extraction with ResNet](https://github.com/GowthamGottimukkala/I3D_Feature_Extraction_resnet).
-The changes were made to suit the needs of a structured dataset processed on **Compute Canada**.
+The changes were made to suit the needs of the **[Smart Surveillance](https://github.com/aishaeldeeb/smart_surveillance)** project.
 It efficiently extracts video features using ResNet and provides modular scripts for debugging and flexibility.

 ---